Top 5 3rd Quarter Trades of Sp - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Spartan Planning & Wealth Management’s top five trades of the quarter.
+According to GuruFocus data, these were Spectrum Asset Management, Inc.’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares 0-3 Month Treasury Bond ETF has a price-earnings ratio of 9999.00.
+In terms of valuation, iShares U.S. Preferred Stock has a price-earnings ratio of 9999.00.

-Spartan Planning & Wealth Management reduced their investment in NAS:SHV by 48,976 shares.
-The trade had a 7.2% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $109.67.
+Spectrum Asset Management, Inc. reduced their investment in NYSE:BACpL.PFD by 1,626 shares.
+The trade had a 1.47% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $1233.39.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Short Treasury Bond ETF has a price-earnings ratio of 9999.00.
+In terms of valuation, Invesco Variable Rate Preferred ETF has a price-earnings ratio of 9999.00.

-Spartan Planning & Wealth Management reduced their investment in NAS:SHY by 16,070 shares.
-The trade had a 1.78% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $82.09.
+During the quarter, Spectrum Asset Management, Inc. bought 100,519 shares of ARCA:PGX for a total holding of 995,214.
+The trade had a 0.96% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $12.42.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares 1-3 Year Treasury Bond ETF has a price-earnings ratio of 9999.00.
+In terms of valuation, Invesco Preferred ETF has a price-earnings ratio of 9999.00.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.